>> Enrol now

 Required Bookkeeping Background

-The Advanced course assumes that the student has a sound grasp of Double Entry Book-keeping principles and the preparation of basic final accounts from the Trial Balance of a business.
+Our advanced bookkeeping course assumes that the student has a sound grasp of Double Entry Book-keeping principles and the preparation of basic final accounts from the Trial Balance of a business.
 The course also assumes that the student has a desire to attain a broader overview of the financial affairs of different types of business entities.

 What Will You Learn?